-Eide Bailly was engaged to perform an Audit in accordance with both 45 C.F.R. §155.1200(c) and GAGAS to assess the CCA's compliance with 45 C.F.R. §155 regulations for the fiscal year ended June 30, 2017.
+Eide Bailly was engaged to perform an audit in accordance with both 45 C.F.R. §155.1200(c) and GAGAS to assess the CCA's compliance with 45 C.F.R. §155 regulations for specific subparts identified in the scope of this report for the fiscal year ended June 30, 2018.

-Eide Bailly was responsible for preparing a written report communicating the results of the Audit, including relevant findings and recommendations.
-These results should include deficiencies in processes that are significant within the context of the objectives of the Audit, any identified instances of fraud or potential illegal acts (unless they are inconsequential within the context of the audit objectives), and significant abuse that was identified as a result of this engagement.
+Eide Bailly was responsible for preparing a written report communicating the results of the audit, including relevant findings and recommendations.
+These results should include any noted deficiencies in processes that are significant within the context of the objectives of the audit, any identified instances of fraud or potential illegal acts (unless they are inconsequential within the context of the audit objectives), and significant abuse that was identified as a result of this engagement.

-In accordance with GAGAS, Eide Bailly was also required in certain circumstances to report fraud, illegal acts, and violations of provisions of contracts or grant agreements, or abuse that we may detect as a result of this engagement, directly to parties outside the auditee.
+In accordance with GAGAS, Eide Bailly was also required to report compliance with standards surrounding fraud, illegal acts, and violations of provisions of contracts or grant agreements, or abuse that we may detect as a result of this engagement, directly to parties outside the auditee.